Justice Party (United States): Ideology and positions

 The Justice Party was created with the motto "economic, environmental, and social justice for all".
-The party was designed with the intention of shifting government back to a focus on the Constitution of the United States of America by removing the corrupting influence of money in politics.
+The party was designed with the intention of shifting government back to a focus on the Constitution of the United States by removing the corrupting influence of money in politics.

 Economic justice

 The Justice Party supports fundamental campaign finance reform.
 The Justice Party supports a constitutional amendment to abolish corporate personhood through Move to Amend.
 The party favored a progressive tax structure and wants to end tax cuts for the wealthy.
 The party supports green jobs and infrastructure programs.
-The Justice Party wants to provide tax relief for working people and to bolster Social Security, by reducing the percentage of compensation taxed for Social Security and Medicare, but eliminating the cap on payroll taxes.
-The party was pro-immigration reform, pro-breaking up too-large-to-fail banks, pro-reinstating Glass–Steagall, pro-government funded higher education and against subsidies to oil and gas companies.
+The Justice Party wanted to provide tax relief for working people and to bolster Social Security, by reducing the percentage of compensation taxed for Social Security and Medicare, but eliminating the cap on payroll taxes.
+Additionally, the party supported immigration reform, breaking up too-big-to-fail banks, reinstating Glass–Steagall, and government-funded higher education, while opposing subsidies to oil and gas companies.
 The party also supports a pay-as-you-go, balanced budget approach.